p-v-d-Veeken/sdm/doc/paths.md

 ### GET /clients

 #### Description
-Retrieves an array of all 'ApiClient' entities.
+Retrieves an array of all 'Client' entities.
 Only permitted by the consultant